What does EV charging software pricing actually include?

 That is the level where pricing becomes a buying decision instead of a sales comparison.

-Common pricing models in EV charging software
+Common EV charging software pricing models

 1. Per-charger pricing